fnl/medic/README.rst

 for the same PMID.
 This only occurs with 71 articles from one journal, "PLOS Curr", in the 2013 baseline, creating a total of 149 non-unique records.

-As this is the only journal and as there should only be one abstract per publication in the database, alternative versions are currently being ignored.
-In other words, if a MedlineCitation has a VersionID value, that records can be skipped to avoid DB errors from non-unique records.
+As this is the only journal and as there may only be one record per PMID in the database, alternative versions are currently being ignored.
+In other words, if a MedlineCitation has a VersionID value other than "1", those records can be skipped to avoid DB errors from non-unique records.

 For example, in the 2013 baseline, PMID 20029614 is present ten times in the baseline, each version at a different stage of revision.
-Because it is the first entry (in the order they appear in the baseline files) without a ``VersionID`` or a version of "1" that so far is the relevant record, ``medic`` by default filters citations with other versions than "1".
+Because it is the first entry (in the order they appear in the baseline files) without a ``VersionID`` or a version of "1" that is the relevant record, ``medic`` by default filters citations with other versions than "1".
 If you do want to process other versions of a citation, use the option ``--all``.

-In short, this tool by default **removes** alternate citations.
+To summarize, *medic* by default **removes** alternate citations.

 Database Tables
 ===============